gokadin/ai-simplest-network/README.tex.md

 ##### What is gradient descent?

-The *descent* part simply means using the gradient to find the direction of steepest ascent of our function and then going in the opposite direction by a *small* amount many times to find the function *minimum*.
+The *descent* part simply means using the gradient to find the direction of steepest ascent of our function and then going in the opposite direction by a *small* amount many times to find the function *global minimum*.

 We use a constant called the **learning rate**, denoted with $\epsilon$ to define how small of a step to take in that direction.

-If $\epsilon$ is too large, then we risk overshooting the function minimum.
+If $\epsilon$ is too large, then we risk overshooting the function minimum, but if it's too low then the network will take longer to learn and we risk getting stuck in a local minimum.

 ![alt text](readme-images/gradient-descent.jpg)